-LinkedIn’s search engine is “brute force” and doesn’t have the built-in intelligence of Google.
-That means where you end up in search results is highly dependent on the keywords you use in your profile — and the more the merrier (as long as it’s not spammy-looking i.e. don’t “keyword stuff”).
+While it’s getting smarter, LinkedIn’s search engine is “brute force” and doesn’t have the built-in intelligence of Google.
+That means getting found is highly dependent on the keywords you use in your profile.

 Google searches will also turn up LinkedIn profiles with high relevance, so you get a double-whammy when you keyword optimize your profile.

-LinkedIn Updates appear in the LinkedIn social stream right when your sales prospects log in.
+LinkedIn Posts appear in the LinkedIn social stream right when your sales prospects log in.

-Distributing content and tying it into your profile allows interested buyers to find you determine if you’re credible and reach out to you.
+Distributing content and tying it into your profile allows interested buyers to find you.
+Content also helps them determine if you’re credible and reach out to you with a couple clicks.

-Producing relevant content for your ideal target customers will increase targeted traffic to your profile and potentially lead to sales — exactly what you want from a LinkedIn strategy.
+Producing relevant LinkedIn content for your ideal target customers will increase targeted traffic to your profile.
+This will potentially lead to sales — exactly what you want from a solid LinkedIn strategy.

 3) Who’s Viewed Your Profile

 Who’s Viewed Your Profile works like a “breadcrumb” — an opportunistic trigger for potential buyers to track back and view your profile.

 A prospect who sees you’ve viewed their profile will often click your image to find out who you are.